OCD

 Table of Content

-Every child follows some rituals, like writing with the same pencil every day or wearing the same piece of cloth to school, and all these behaviors are common.
-But when certain behaviors start hampering their daily activities and cause distress in life, it is a sign of obsessive-compulsive disorder (OCD).
+Every child follows some rituals like writing with the same pencil every day or wearing the same piece of cloth to school; all these behaviours are common.
+But when certain behaviours start hampering their daily activities and cause distress in life, it is a sign of OCD in children.

-OCD is a mental health condition that affects the thought process of a child.
-It is a form of anxiety that causes obsessive thoughts in children and compels them to engage in irrational behaviors.
+OCD in kids is a mental health condition that affects the thought process of a child.
+It is a form of anxiety that causes obsessive thoughts in children and compels them to engage in irrational behaviours.

 Overview of OCD in Young Individuals

-Children with OCD often can’t stop themselves from worrying about something, and those worries force them to engage in certain behaviors repeatedly.
-In many cases, OCD begins at the age of five and disrupts their life.
-Simply put, OCD is a mental health disorder that is characterized by repetitive thoughts or obsessions and behaviors or compulsions that impact a child’s life.
+Children with pediatric OCD often can’t stop themselves from worrying about something, and those worries force them to engage in certain behaviours repeatedly.
+In many cases, childhood OCD begins at the age of five and disrupts their life.
+Simply put, OCD in kids is a mental health disorder that is characterised by repetitive thoughts or obsessions and behaviours or compulsions that impact a child’s life.

 Childhood OCD Myths vs. Reality

-Nowadays, OCD has become a common term in every household.
-More than a condition, people use it as slang to describe organized behaviors.
+Nowadays, OCD in children has become a common term in every household; more than a condition, people use it as slang to describe organised behaviours.
 Using OCD in a casual conversation dismisses the gravity of the condition.
-The one commonly understood stereotype of OCD is neat and tidy behaviors, which makes it even harder for parents to spot the actual signs of OCD.
-While cleanliness can be a part of OCD, not all kids are clean or organized.
+The one commonly understood stereotype of childhood OCD is the neat and tidy behaviour, which makes it even harder for parents to spot the actual signs of OCD.
+While cleanliness can be a part of OCD, not all kids are clean or organised.

 Common Obsessions in Pediatric OCD